sumanb007/kubernetes/sample-project/README.md

       port: 27017
 ```
 ---
-## 5.3.
-Scaling Mongo As Statefulset
+## 6. Setting Mongo As Statefulset

 The key difference is that the StatefulSet is designed for distributed databases and requires replica set configuration for multiple instances, while the Deployment uses a single MongoDB instance without replica set.